Updated: May 18

 When Do These Expectations Change?

-The moment a child participating in a youth sport is successful and touted as being extremely talented, the seduction of success, positive validation from others (i.e., parents, coaches, and teammates), and winning start to cloud those core expectations for both the parent and child.
-For parents, the idea of their child climbing the ladder of success by using their child’s talents to open doors for better coaching, invitations to train and play with the best athletes their age, the pressure to commit time and resources to just one sport (single sport specialization), and ultimately, the dream of having their child receive a college scholarship or become a professional athlete become the primary objectives.
+The moment a child participating in a youth sport is successful and touted as being talented, the seduction of success, positive validation from others (i.e., parents, coaches, and teammates), and winning start to cloud those core expectations for both the parent and child.
+For parents, the idea of their child climbing the ladder of success by using their talents to open doors for better coaching, invitations to train and play with the best athletes their age, and ultimately, the dream of having their child receive a college scholarship and/or become a professional athlete become the primary objectives.
+For the athlete, the notoriety of playing for the best team be it in your area or nationally, winning, and the positive social attention garnered through social media and friends and family can be intoxicating.
 Surprisingly, these expectations can start as early as age 12 and younger.

 The Case For Being A Single Sport Versus A Multi-Sport Athlete